- SoupAddict - https://soupaddict.com -

 Yes, lemon juice can be used as a substitute for lime.
 However, lime juice provides a distinct flavor that pairs well with the other ingredients in this sauce.
 If using lemon, the sauce might have a slightly different, tangier citrus note.

-Yes, you can leave out the capers if you don’t have them.
-They add a distinct briny flavor to the sauce that complements fish so well, but it will still taste delicious without them.
+You can leave out the capers, but the sauce will be missing the briny notes that complement fish so well.
 Alternatively, you could use a very small amount of dill pickle juice for a similar effect.

 I wouldn’t freeze this sauce because the dairy ingredients (sour cream or yogurt) can separate and change in texture when thawed.
 It’s best to make it fresh, store in the fridge, and consume within a few days.

-What else can I use Fish Taco Sauce with?
+What else can I use this sauce with?

-Making a big batch and need some ideas to use up the leftovers?
-Because it’s not specifically fishy, the sauce goes great with chicken and beef, too: tacos, burritos, and wraps!
-It’s also a fantastic chip dip (Fritos are my favorite!)
+Made a big batch and need some ideas to use up the leftovers?
+Because it’s not fishy-tasting, the sauce goes great with chicken and beef, too: tacos, burritos, and wraps, with a side of Refried Black Beans [9] or Cilantro Lime Rice [10].
+It’s also a fantastic chip dip — Fritos are my favorite!

-Watch the video and learn how easy it is to make, then make some for yourself!
+I don’t even buy tartar sauce anymore because this is my favorite topping for tacos.
+Watch the video below and learn how easy it is to make, and then make some for yourself.
+It’s wickedly good!

 Karen xo